 Allison holds a Masters in Fine Art, a Bachelor in Fine Art and a Bachelor in Art History from NSCAD University.

-Paige Gratland is an artist whose work moves outside of the gallery system and is instead in sync with people's daily lives and in dialogue with social history and design.
+Paige Gratland is an artist whose work moves outside the gallery system in sync with people's daily lives and in dialogue with social history and design.
 In 2013, she traveled to New Mexico to learn traditional boot making techniques from third generation master Deana McGuffin.
 This experience introduced her to a new art form with deep folk traditions and inspired Gratland and her collaborator, Sam McWilliams, to make a short documentary about their mentor titled BOOTWMN.
-Since then, Gratland has been developing a "line" of boots that grapple with the "cowboy boot" as symbol of colonialism and settler culture.
+Since then, Gratland has been developing a line of boots that grapple with the cowboy boot as symbol of colonialism and settler culture.
 The premise is to create a pair of boots for individuals who subvert what country culture is about, exposing some of The West's more complicated histories and investigating the possibilities and limitations of reclamation strategies.